A global composites profiles manufacturer

 Evli Plc is not registered as a broker-dealer with the U. S. Securities and Exchange Commission (“SEC”), and it and its analysts are not subject to SEC rules on securities analysts’ certification as to the currency of their views reflected in the research report.
 Evli is not a member of the Financial Industry Regulatory Authority (“FINRA”).
 It and its securities analysts are not subject to FINRA’s rules on Communications with the Public and Research Analysts and Research Reports and the attendant requirements for fairness, balance and disclosure of potential conflicts of interest.
 This research report is only being offered in U.S. by Auerbach Grayson & Company, LLC (Auerbach Grayson) to Major U.S. Institutional Investors and is not available to, and should not be used by, any U.S. person or entity that is not a Major U.S. Institutional Investor.
 Auerbach Grayson is a broker-dealer registered with the U.S. Securities and Exchange Commission and is a member of the FINRA.
 U.S. entities seeking more information about any of the issuers or securities discussed in this report should contact Auerbach Grayson.
 The securities of non-U.S. issuers may not be registered with or subject to SEC reporting and other requirements.

 ERP is not a supervised entity but its parent company Evli Plc is supervised by the Finnish Financial Supervision Authority.

-Revenue is to be at last year's level in 2022 and adjusted operating profit is to increase compared to 2021
+Revenue is to decrease in 2023 and adjusted operating profit is to decrease significantly compared to 2022

 For 2019-2022: revenue growth at twice the market rate, an above 10% adjusted operating margin and above 20% ROCE, and net gearing at below 80%